Course Content - Basic

 To do this you must create Outbound Rules.
 Outbound Rules give the administrator a way to control how a call will be routed.
 This can be done based on the dialed number, the extension trying to make the call, the extension group the dialing extension is in, or even the length of the dialed number.

 In this module we will not expand on all the Outbound Rule Options and capabilities.
-This is covered in the advanced course 4.0.2.
+This is covered in the Advanced Outbound Routing module.
 For now, we will show you how to create a single Outbound Rule that will allow every user of the system to use the SIP Trunk.

 Go to the “Outbound Rules” page on the left hand menu of the Management Console, and press the “Add” button.
-First, set a name for your Outbound Rule and then, in the criteria field enter “0-9,+”.
-Essentially, with this, we are telling 3CX to allow any calls starting with any number or the + character.
+First, set a name for your Outbound Rule.
+Unlike the Inbound Rules, the name for the Outbound Rules is mandatory.
+Then, in the “Calls to numbers starting with prefix” criterion field, enter “0-9,+”.
+Essentially, with this, we are telling 3CX to allow any calls starting with any dialed number or the + character.

 Once we press OK, the Outbound Rule will be created and any user on our system will be able to make outbound calls through the trunk we specified.

 Moving on to the Outbound Caller ID.
-The Caller ID is the number the receiver of a call sees on their display.
+The Caller ID is the number the PBX sends out to the PSTN and the receiver of a call sees on their display.

 3CX offers 2 ways of manipulating the Caller ID.